mallick20/mallick20.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a graduate student pursuing Masters in Data Science at Rutgers University Prior to starting my graduate education, I worked as a Data Scientist in the industry, specifically in the BFSI domain.
+I am a graduate student pursuing Masters in Data Science at Rutgers University.

+Prior to starting my graduate education, I worked as a Data Scientist in the industry, specifically in the BFSI domain.
 I have over three years of experience delivering end to end projects in analytics like developing classification models for payment behavior, creating customer engagement campaigns, and improving call strategies through predictive analytics.
 In my recent role as Senior Data Scientist, I led AI and NLP-driven projects that enhanced operational efficiency and risk management strategies.

 My research interests currently revolve around themes of Explainable AI, Privacy and NLP use-cases.
 I am also learning more into statistical theory involving bayesian statistics and its impact on AI.